 Descending to the chambers of death.

 a.
 Now therefore, listen to me: The lesson had been presented, and needed a conclusion to reinforce the principle.
 The father once again asked for the attention of his children to this important matter.

 b.
-Do not let your heart turn aside to your ways: Solomon understood that adultery and sexual immorality begins in the heart.
-It doesn’t begin in the hormones or glands, and it doesn’t begin in the heart in a romantic sense.
-In the sense that the heart describes our deepest loves and desires, a heart that does not properly love and desire God but does love and desire pleasure will turnaside to sexual immorality.
+Do not let your heart turn aside to her ways: Solomon understood that adultery and sexual immorality begin in the heart.
+They don’t begin in the hormones or glands, and they don’t begin in the heart in a romantic sense.
+In the sense that the heart describes our deepest loves and desires, a heart that does not properly love and desire God, but loves and desires pleasure more, will turn aside to sexual immorality.

 c.
 Do not stray into her paths: If the heart is turned aside towards sexual immorality, the feet will find it easy to stray in that direction.
 It is far better for the line of godliness to be drawn at the heart; but if it is not, then it should be drawn at the path.

 d.
-For she has cast down many wounded: Many, many people have had their reputations, their health, their money, and even their life destroyed by sexual immorality.
+For she has cast down many wounded: Many, many people have had their reputations, their health, their money, and even their lives destroyed by sexual immorality.
 Many of these were strong men or women.
-God’s word and a father’s wisdom teaches us to learn from their disaster and not repeat it for ourselves.
+God’s word and a father’s wisdom teach us to learn from their disaster and not repeat it for ourselves.

 i.
-“The language of v.
-26 is military in tone.
+“The language of Proverbs 7:26 is military in tone.
 The lady who was so desirable has slain whole armies.”
 (Garrett)

 ii.
 Strong men: “Atsumim, which we render strong men, may be translated heroes.
 Many of those who have distinguished themselves in the field and in the cabinet have been overcome and destroyed by their mistresses.
 History is full of such examples.”
 (Clarke)